 The financial statements are prepared on the assumption that the functions of the Authority will continue in operational existence for the foreseeable future.
-This is evidenced through the Authority's Medium-Term Financial Plan, recent stability in its core National Park Grant from Defra and low financial impacts as a result of the Coronavirus pandemic.
+This is evidenced through the Authority's Medium-Term Financial Plan and recent stability in its core National Park Grant from Defra - see Note 30.